QUALITY DECLARATION - SUMMARY

 Sources of non-sample error include:

 Every effort is made to minimise error by working closely with data providers, the careful design of forms, training of processing staff, and efficient data processing procedures.

 The international standards and recommendations for the definition and scope of birth statistics in a vital statistics system are set out in the Principles and Recommendations for a Vital Statistics System Revision 2, published by the United Nations Statistical Division (UNSD).
 Consistent with the UNSD recommendations, the ABS defines a birth as the complete expulsion or extraction from its mother of a product of conception, irrespective of the duration of pregnancy, which after such separation, breathes or shows any other evidence of life, such as beating of the heart, pulsation of the umbilical cord or definite movement of voluntary muscles, whether or not the umbilical cord has been cut or the placenta is attached; each product of such a birth is considered liveborn.
 In addition, the UNSD recommends that the births to be counted include all births "occurring in every geographic area and in every population group comprising the national area".
 For Australia, this includes all births occurring within Australia as defined by the Australian Standard Geographical Classification (ASGC) or Australian Statistical Geography Standard (ASGS) that applies at the time.

 Registration of births is compulsory in Australia under relevant state/territory legislation.
 However, each state/territory Registrar has its own birth registration form.
 Most data items are collected in all states and territories and therefore statistics at a national level are available for most characteristics.
 In some cases, different wording of questions asked on the registration form may result in different answers which may affect final figures.

 Use of the supporting documentation released with the statistics is important for assessing coherence within the dataset and when comparing the statistics with data from other sources.
-Changing business rules over time and/or across state/territory registries can affect consistency and hence interpretability of statistical output.
+Changing processes over time and/or across state/territory registries can affect consistency and hence interpretability of statistical output.
 Explanatory Notes in each issue contain information pertinent to that particular release which may impact on comparison over time.